vsbpan/moth_vision/README.md

 Call jupyter lab
 ```

-To do anything with pytasseract
+To do anything with pytasseract,

 ``` python
 # Follow instructions to install tesseract